onaiv22/tec/READ.md

-This project shows the deployment of a container resource in to a kubernetes cluster.
+This project shows the deployment of a container resource into a kubernetes cluster.
-To deploy the following resources, ensure you have the following already installed in your machine
+To deploy the following resources, ensure you have the following already installed on your machine
 - kubernetes cluster / minikube
 - Docker
 - Git